antpass79/k8s-deployment/assets/notes/readme/run-on-minikube.md

 # Run on Minikube

-First of all install minikube, following one of many example on Internet.
+First of all minikube installation needs.
+Follow one of many example on Internet.

 In order to set the minikube context, you need to use the minikube deamon for building images through *docker build* command (use PowerShell).